sage-code/eve/manual/composite.md

 **Note:**

 * You can create garbage in EVE if you loose references to strings;
-* Provision for large capacity strings is not recommended, use @text instead;
+* Provision for large capacity strings is not recommended, use Text instead;

 ### String: comparison